Vegan Woman Denied Swiss Passport For ‘Being Too Annoying’

 — Daily Mail Online (@MailOnline) January 10, 2017

-Nancy has been receiving a good deal of media coverage for her protest of a local tradition where cows are made to wear 5 kg cowbells around their neck for an annual parade.
+Nancy has been receiving a good deal of media coverage for her protest of a local tradition where cows are made to wear five kg cowbells around their neck for an annual parade.
 Nancy put her point across, arguing about the loud sound and the heavy weight of the cow bells.

 “The sound that cow bells make is a hundred decibel.
 It is comparable with a pneumatic drill.
 We also would not want such a thing hanging close to our ears?”